pprunty/pprunty.github.io/posts/06-claude.md

 real-time information that it can't provide.
 It would be great to see this feature added in future updates."

 Dr. Emily Chen, an AI researcher at MIT, notes, "Claude's ability to maintain coherence in long, complex conversations is truly impressive.
-It's like talking to a knowledgeable colleague who never loses track of the discussion."
+It is like talking to a knowledgeable colleague who never loses track of the discussion."

 One of Claude's standout features is its superior handling of file uploads and pasted content.
 Unlike ChatGPT, which can sometimes struggle with long inputs, causing the interface to scroll erratically (reminiscent of an old-fashioned window